 Hastings iWay Loop

-Jump on the iWay at Clive or Havelock North and cruise the trails to the city cycle lanes, grab a world-famous Rush Munro Ice-cream, breakfast at the Farmers Market (on Sundays only) or jump into Splash Planet (summers only).
+Getting around Hastings by bike has never been easier thanks to the iWay project.
+This project has added over 100 km of cycle paths and lanes to the area.
+Cruise onto the iWay at Hastings, Clive or Havelock North.
+Spin along the trails tograb a world-famous Rush Munro Ice-cream, breakfast at the Farmers Market (on Sundays only) or jump into Splash Planet (summers only).
 Connect to the Wineries Ride or the Landscape Rides and loop back to where you started.
 35km loop

 You'll have a ball on this fanstastic, sociable trail around the wine-growing areas of Bridge Pa and the Gimblett Gravels.
 Start wherever you like on this easy going off-road section of the trail dotted with many award-winning wineries and cafes.
 30-47kms